biswanathdutta/CODO/README.md

-# CODO: COviD-19 Ontology for Cases and Patient information
+# CODO: COviD-19 Ontology for collection and analysis of data

 An Ontological Framework for Representation and annotation of COVID-19 Cases and Patient Information